justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/overview/overview.md

 {% contentPageImage {
 src:"../../../assets/img/patterns/cookie-banner/modifier-primary-actions.svg",
-alt: "Cookie banner, with Accept All and Necesary Only as a primary actions.",
+alt: "Cookie banner, with Accept All and Necessary Only as primary actions.",
 width: 120
 } %}